 First, let’s look at the procedural issues involved in deciding child custody.

-That settlement may be through an informal process involving just the attorneys and clients.
+The parties may reach that settlement through an informal process involving just the attorneys and clients.

-Alternatively, a settlement may be reached through mediation which involves the use of a neutral third party.
+Alternatively, the parties may reach a settlement through mediation which involves the use of a neutral third party.

-If the parties do not reach an agreement, then the case will proceed to trial and a judge will decide the issue of child custody.
+If the parties do not reach a settlement agreement, then the case will proceed to trial and a judge will decide the issue of child custody.

 That is where the substantive law comes into play.